-Yeah, sure.
-There is more than one type of cauda equina, more than one classification, is there not?
+sure.
+There are more than one there is more than one type of call recording for one classification.

-There are and the classifications are a little bit academic, but they're important to know because if you're going to use terminology when you're talking about a potential referral, I think it's helpful to have an idea of a what kind of classifications there are, but also it gives you an interesting insight into the timeline and how cauda equina develops as a syndrome.
-So the first of these classifications is what we call suspected cauda equina CSS and we'll come on to the definition of each of those in a minute.
-Then you have early cauda equina, incomplete cauda equina with retention, and then complete cauda equina.
-So suspected cauda equina is when there are no bladder or bowel saddle anaesthesia symptoms, but the patient does have bilateral sciatica, with or without motor or sensory loss in the legs.
-Or, you know from an MRI scan that there's a large central disc herniation.

-So just to confirm BBSA, bowel, bladder and saddle anaesthesia.
+There are and the classifications are a little bit academic, but they're important to know because if you're going to use terminology when you're talking about a potential referral, I think it's helpful to have an idea of a what kind of classifications there are, but also it gives you an interesting insight into the timeline and how cord recliner develops as a syndrome.
+So the first of these classifications is what we call suspected cord recliner CSS And we'll come on to the definition of each of those in a minute.
+Then you have early cord, recliner, incomplete cord recliner with retention, and then complete cord recliner.
+So suspected cord recliner is when there are no bladder or bowel sexual, subtle anaesthesia symptoms, but the patient does have bilateral sciatica, with or without motor or sensory loss in the legs.
+Or, you know, from an MRI scan that there's a large central disc anyway.
+So just to just to confirm pbsa, bowel, bladder and sexual settle anus.
 Right.
 Okay.

-So this, we talk about sexual dysfunction in cauda equina as well, it's quite a difficult area, partly because most people who've got that much pain are not sexually active.
+So this, we talk about sexual dysfunction in court requirements.
+Well, it's quite a difficult area, partly because most people who've got that much pain are not sexually active.
 So it's not a particularly helpful question, although it's important one to ask.
 But also because people don't generally answer the question as accurately and honestly as they might do.
-But certainly, if a patient presents with no bladder, bowel, saddle anaesthesia symptoms, but they do have either bilateral sciatica or motor sensory loss in the legs.
-Or they have a known large disc herniation.
-And the important part there is it is a large disc herniation, then we should have a potential diagnosis of suspected cauda equina.
+But certainly if a patient presents with no bladder bound saddle anaesthesia symptoms, but they do have either bilateral sciatica or motor sensory loss in the legs.
+And they are they have a known large disc herniation.
+And the important part there is a large disc herniation, then we should have a potential diagnosis of suspected cord recliner.

-Are you bothered about how far down the legs these symptoms extend?
-Or if it's bilateral it's bilateral and get it sorted?
+Are you bothered about how far down the legs the symptoms extend?
+Or if it goes if it's bilateral is bilateral?
+And it's because it's sorted?

-I think that that would be enough for me, if it was going to the knees or below the knees, I would certainly be concerned enough to be looking to do something about it.
-I mean, in theory, radicular symptoms should travel the full length of the nerve path.
-But anybody who thinks they know exactly how nerves behave is either misguided or naive, because, you know, nerves can behave in really peculiar ways where pain can jump from one part of the leg to the other and miss out a section of leg, it can jump from one leg to the other, it can affect both legs or neither leg.
-So we shouldn't be too certain about what we're talking about if it only travels through parts of the leg and not the entire leg.
+I think that that would be enough for me, if it was getting to the knees or below the knees, I would certainly I would be concerned enough to be looking to do something about it.
+I mean, in theory, ridiculous symptoms should travel the full length of the nerve path.
+But anybody who thinks they know exactly how nerves behave is either misguided or, or naive, because, you know, nerves can behave in really peculiar ways where pain can jump from one part of the leg to the other and miss out a section of of leg, it can jump from one leg to the other, it can affect both legs on either leg.
+So we shouldn't be too certain about what we're talking about if it if it only travels through parts of the leg and not the entire leg.

-So often the knee is the marker for things isn't it, and that's when we start getting concerned.

-Yeah.
-And I think the nature of the pain is also a big indicator, you know, neurological pain, radicular pain is unlike any other pain.

-You know, referring pain from muscle pain or a joint pain, it can be very uncomfortable, but neurological nerve compression pain makes people cry.
+So often the knee is the marker for things isn't and that's when we start getting concerned.
+Yeah, And I think the nature of the pain is also a big indicator, you know, neurological pain. radicular pain is unlike any other pain.
+Yes.
+You know, we've already referring pain from from muscle pain or a joint pain is can be very uncomfortable, but neurological nerve compression pain, makes people cry.
 And that's a strong indicator of what you're dealing with.

-Okay, so here's our suspected one, then we've got enough to make us wonder.
+Okay, so here's us, that's our suspected one, then we've got enough to make us wonder.